 You know him as Savage Love.
 You know him as the gay guy who gives No Shit sex advice to straight folk.
-Dan Savage, America’s straight-up LGBT activist, sex columnist and podcaster talks about what it’s like to grow up gay in a sexually misaligned society and then face shaming again among the supposedly like-minded.
+Dan Savage, America’s straight-up LGBT activist, sex columnist and podcaster talks about what it’s like to grow up gay in a sexually misaligned society and then face sex shame again among the supposedly like-minded.

 Dan’s interview takes some surprising and self-disclosing turns as you find yourself saying, “Dang!
 That’s it!
 I know what you’re talking about!”

-In American culture it’s tough to sidestep any kind of shaming for who we sexually are.
+In American culture it’s tough to sidestep any kind of sex shame for who we sexually are.
 Though we don’t like to admit it, ours is a culture which demands conformity, and sexuality is anything but conforming.
 A demand for conformity and sexuality’s demand for uniqueness is a recipe for pain.

-Shame here, is inevitable.
+Sex shame here, is inevitable.

 Dan Savage can go a lot of directions with this one and thankfully he follows the path of his own experience professionally as a sexuality writer but also as a gay man who came out as a teen.
 Shame is no stranger to Savage.